-ty pes:- Safety To attend all adopted highways to a regular schedule programme, record actionable defects and initiate action to make safe in accordance with the response times detailed in paragraphs 3.3 and 3.4 below; Detailed Annually to record hazards plus non urgent repairs that are to be considered for inclusion in planned works;
+Safety To attend all adopted highways to a regular schedule programme, record actionable defects and initiate action to make safe in accordance with the response times detailed in paragraphs 3.3 and 3.4 below; Detailed Detailed Annually to record hazards plus non urgent repairs that are to be considered for inclusion in planned works; Structural To assess the overall structural condition of sections of the highway network to ensure that the funds can be allocated where need is greatest

-Highway visual condition inspections used to record defects in highway condition are of three inspections for ice and snow.
+This Code of Practice sets out the criteria for safety inspections.
+It does not include inspections for ice and snow.
 The winter maintenance policy and practice is covered in a separate document.